tmwilder/DataDrivenPerformanceManagement/README.md

 * Commit Velocity, as an objective metric, shall be the basis for your ongoing performance assessment.

 ## Getting Started
+Step 1: Create a GitHub repo to aid in your assessment.

+Step 2: Demonstrate your growth potential:
 ```
 git checkout git@github.com:tmwilder/DataDrivenPerformanceManagement.git
 python main.py